brittmyar/Workout-Generator/README.md

 # Workout Generator
-A simple application that allows you to genertate a random workout based on what part of your body you input using a workout API
+A simple application that allows you to genertate a random workout based on what part of the body you input using a workout API

 ## Technologies Used
 - HTML5